-“She’s also a Middlebridge student, and she specializes in Computer Science for her A-levels.
+“She’s also a Middlebridge student, and she specializes in physics for her A-levels, but that also means she’s on the math & science track, complete with computer science classes.
 I should have known,” R8PR says.

 “Well, we know who the real Social Media Killer is now, for sure,” I say.
 “Kylia never looked the type, anyway.
 During–” I stop for a moment to push away the pain stemming from my left arm.
 “During the interview, I met her and she just seemed like an average nice girl.
 I don’t know why we even considered it, now that I think about it.”

 “The evidence for Kylia was all related, but it was just one degree away from the truth.”
 The screen switches to images of Kylia and Jones along with a large gathering of volunteers for a highway cleanup project.
 She’s next to Kylia, wearing a clearly-fake smile and has her hands by her sides while everyone else poses for the camera.
 And then it switches to an image of Jones and the rest of her basketball team.
 “Now this investigation is really picking up.
 I was worried it would be too easy.”

 “Saying that as the one who wasn’t beaten up, threatened, and then stabbed,” I grumble.

 “Well, we aren’t done yet,” he says.
 “There’s still time for you to get fried, sauteed, and smashed too.”